 • Join at any time as long as you have booked the session in advance.

-• Turn your video and audio on and off.
+• Turn your video on and off anytime.

 • Leave a chat message to your fellow attendees if you are joining late or jumping out early.

 In Flow Club you are still working solo.
 What Flow Club adds is a layer of structure and external accountability to help you push yourself a little harder.
-It’s like going to the gym by yourself versus going to a workout class.
+It’s the difference between working out at home by yourself and going to a workout class.
 You’ll find lots of high performers like yourself in Flow Club, and you’ll be surprised by how much more you get done.

 To be clear, it’s still you who is keeping yourself accountable!
 There’s just no way around that. 🙂